mikiehan/CS356-P0-Starter/readme.txt

-// Fill out below
-A: Partner A's Name
+A: Partner A's Name (fill in here)
-B: Partner B's Name
+B: Partner B's Name (fill in here)

 Both directory A/ and B/ must contain executable files named client and server, as well as any other files required to run your code.